oa-333/elog/README.md

     log_target = sys://stderr?log_level=ERROR&log_format=***ERROR*** ${time} ${level:6} ${msg}

 Pay attention that the rest of the log targets will use the global log level and line format configuration.

+The following example shows how to connect to a Kafka topic:

+    log_target = msgq://kafka?bootstrap-servers=localhost:9092&topic=my-events

+The kafka log target uses the 'msgq' schema, and 'kafka' provider.
+Two parameters are expected: 'bootstrap-servers' and 'topic'.
+Pay attention that in this example the global log format is used as the message payload.
+Optionally, a partition id may be passed as well with the syntax 'partition={id}.
+Future version will support passing log record fields in message headers.